saendu/jekyll/_posts/2020-07-25-your-own-private-cloud.md

 ```
 sudo nano nfs-deployment-arm.yaml
 ```
-and edit the `# CHANGE ACCORDING YOUR ENVIRONMENT` pieces below.
+and edit the `# CHANGE ACCORDING YOUR ENVIRONMENT` pieces if necessary.
 ```
 apiVersion: apps/v1
 kind: Deployment